BYD Song Max: India

 The M6 is marketed in India as the BYD eMax 7.
 It was launched on 8 October 2024 in two variants with differing battery options: Dynamic and Extended, each with a 7-seater and 6-seater configurations.

 Indonesia

 The M6 was unveiled for the Indonesian market in July 2024 at the 31st Gaikindo Indonesia International Auto Show.
 It is the first mass-produced battery electric multi-purpose vehicle (MPV) to be sold in Indonesia.
 Imported from China, the M6 is offered with a choice of two variants with differing battery options; Standard (55.4 kWh) and Superior (71.8 kWh).
 A 7-seater configuration is standard on both types, with an optional 6-seater configuration (with second-row captain seats) available on the Superior.

 In 2024, the M6 was the best-selling battery electric vehicle in Indonesia.

+The M6 DM was introduced in Indonesia on 18 May 2026 during the brand's DM technology introduction to the country, and was launched on 12 June 2026.
+Locally assembled in Indonesia, the M6 DM is available with five variants: Classic Standard, Classic Dynamic, Cross Advanced, Cross Superior and Cross Superior Captain.
+The Classic variants use the 7.4 kWh battery pack, while the Cross variants use the 18.3 kWh battery pack.
+The seats configuration is the same as that of the previous EV model.

+The locally assembled CKD M6 was launched in Indonesia at the 33rd Gaikindo Indonesia International Auto Show on 29 July 2026.
+Manufactured in BYD's Subang Plant.
+The CKD model received a 10.25-inch digital instrument cluster, a column-mounted gear selector, and the Standard variant received a larger 58 kWh battery.

 Malaysia

-The M6 was launched at Malaysia on 15 October 2024 with two variants available: Standard (55.4 kWh) and Extended (71.8 kWh).
+The M6 was launched in Malaysia on 15 October 2024 with two variants available: Standard (55.4 kWh) and Extended (71.8 kWh).
 The M6 for the Malaysian market is only available in a 7-seater configuration.